dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Docker only runs natively on Linux, but not everyone is using Linux as their development environment, so there exists multiple options for running Docker on non Linux hosts.
+Docker only runs natively on Linux, however not everyone is using Linux as their primary development environment.

+There exists multiple options for running Docker on a non Linux hosts.

+The most portable and flexible way to use Docker on non Linux hosts is to use traditional virtual machine for example VirtualBox.
+It runs on so many different hosts and supports large number of guest operating systems including Linux.

+The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the configuration for networking and volumes by hand, which isn't a bad thing per say, but usually your goal is to get your development environment up as fast as possible and wasting extra time for that is not very pleasing for a developer normally.

+In combination with VirtualBox you can also use Vagrant, which makes it easier

 At the beginning Docker used Linux Containers more widely known as LXC as the default execution environment for the backend.